Seagate/TCGstorageAPI/sed_cli/README.md

-# Example Script for TCG Storage API
+# Easy to use cli for TCG Storage API

 **Copyright (c) 2021 Seagate Technology LLC and/or its Affiliates, All Rights Reserved**

-The sample script creates a sample CLI that implements commands to configure a SED and shows how to use the underlying TCGstorageAPI.
-The Trusted Computing Group (TCG) Storage Application Notes for Enterprise SSC and Opal SSC were used as a reference; see https://trustedcomputinggroup.org/
+The sed_cli script provides an easy to use command line interface (CLI) for end users.
+It supports Enterprise SSC and Opalv2 SSC configurations; see see https://trustedcomputinggroup.org/

 The CLI is fully functional, but it is not guaranteed to work in all cases.

 The script must have low level access to the drives, this requires modifying the drive handle permissions, or running as Administrator/root

 ## To interact with the drive
-In order to interact with the drive, the user must pass in the drive handle, this is how the OS talks to the drive.
+In order to interact with the drive, the user must pass in the drive handle, this is how the OS communicates with the drive.
 They must also pass in an operation indicating how they want to interact with the drive.

 Usage: `python3 sed_cli.py --device=<device> --operation=<operation>`